- Your Government

 Process for Entry-Level Firefighter Candidates

 The eligibility list for the position of Entry-Level Firefighter shall remain in place for a period of two years from the date of the last examination.The process for placement on the eligibility list is comprised of three components.
 First, a written examination is given to all candidates whose employment application showed they met the minimum requirements.
-Candidates receiving a grade of 70 percent or higher move on to the second phase, which is the physical agility test.
+Candidates receiving a grade of 70 percent or higher move on to the second phase, which is the physical ability test.
 This test is pass or fail.
-Those passing the agility test are then interviewed using the Multiple Interview Assessment process.
+Those passing the ability test are then interviewed using the Multiple Interview Assessment process.
 The written and Multiple Interview Assessment scores are averaged, and those candidates receiving a 70 percent or higher score are placed on the eligibility list.

 The City of Battle Creek will start accepting applications for establishing a hiring eligibility list on July 1, 2018.
 Minimum requirements: High School Graduate or GED equivalent.
 Must be 18 years of age.
 Applications must be submitted through the Career Portal.

 Study guides and practice tests for the Written Examination can be purchased here.